Russia's defense chief warns of 'dirty bomb' provocation

 The governor of Russia’s Kursk region, Roman Starovoit, said Sunday that two defensive lines have been built and a third one would be finished by Nov.
 5.

-More defensive positions are being built in the Luhansk region of eastern Ukraine, according to an announcement by Yevgeny Prigozhin, a millionaire Russian businessman dubbed “Putin’s chef.”
+More defensive positions were being built in the Luhansk region of eastern Ukraine, Yevgeny Prigozhin, a millionaire Russian businessman, said.
 Prigozhin owns the Wagner Group, a mercenary military company that has played a prominent role in the war.

 He said his company was constructing a “Wagner line” in the Luhansk region, another of the Ukrainian provinces Putin illegally annexed last month.
 Prigozhin posted images Wednesday showing a section of newly built defenses and trench systems southeast of the town of Kreminna.